navasmdc/MaterialDesignLibrary/README.md

 ![float button](images/float_button.png)

->It is recommended to put this component in the right-bottom of the screen.
+>It is recommended to put this component in the right-bottom of the screen with `android:layout_marginRight="16dp"`, according to the [Google Material Design - Metrics & keylines](http://www.google.com/design/spec/layout/metrics-keylines.html#metrics-keylines-keylines-spacing).
 To use this component write this code in your xml file.
 >If you don`t want to start this component with animation set the animate attribute to false.
 >Put your icon in the icon attribute to set the drawable icon for this component.